datawowio/k-sequencing-go/README.md

 # Usage

-Create client with `kseq.NewClient` and use actions object from the `github.com/datawowio/k-sequencing-go/actions` package to perform API operations.
+Create client and supply `ProjectKey` by `kseq.NewClient(ProjectKey)` and use actions object from the `github.com/datawowio/k-sequencing-go/actions` package to perform API operations.

 ```go